 - Prosthetic devices

-Medical devices with multiple moving parts or electronic components are also vulnerable to defect.
+Medical devices with multiple moving parts or electronic components are also vulnerable to defects.
 When the item has moving parts, electrical connections, or a computer within it, it is even more possible a defect could exist.

 According to reports made to the U.S. Food and Drug Administration (FDA), the three most common defective medical devices are: